Angel Falls is the most impressive waterfall we’ve ever seen.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world

-You need to take some local currency – bolivars.
+It would be best if you took some local currency – bolivars.
 (Side note: you’ll get used to the fact that most places in Venezuela are named after their liberator Simon Bolivar.)
-You can buy souvenirs along the lagoon or at the airport n Canaima.
-We bought few beers and snacks in town as well.
+You can buy souvenirs along the lagoon or at the airport in Canaima.
+We purchased a few beers and snacks in town as well.

-There is no ATM in Canaima and you shouldn’t use ATMs in Venezuela at all.
+There is no ATM in Canaima, and you shouldn’t use ATMs in Venezuela.
 The ATM would exchange your money at an official and very low rate.
-You’ll need to bring enough American dollars or Euros to Venezuela for everything you’ll want to buy and exchange them on the black market.
+You’ll need to bring enough American dollars or Euros in small bills to Venezuela for everything you want to buy and exchange them on the black market.
+(Some stores and restaurants accept credit cards, but not in Canaima)

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world